 Draw the sliding doors by again using perspective lines.

 Step 5 – Draw The Details of the Bed

 Based on the shape of the placeholder rectangular prism (3d rectangle) draw the bed.

 Round off the corners and draw some folds.

 Step 6 – Drawing the Window & Curtains

 As the window and curtains don’t really require perspective drawing in this case you can pretty much just draw them as you see them.

 Learning perspective drawing can be quite difficult and time consuming but it’s basically a must have ability if you want to become a serious artist.
 Drawing anime and manga is no exception.
-However if you do learn perspective drawing it can definitely make your drawings look at lot more impressive by giving an otherwise 2d image an appearance of depth.
+However if you do learn perspective drawing it can definitely make your drawings look at lot more impressive by giving a 2d image an appearance of depth.